Portrait of Daniel Ogenrwot

 About Me

 I am a PhD Candidate and Graduate Assistant in the Department of Computer Science at the University of Nevada, Las Vegas (UNLV), working in the Software Evolution (EVOL) Lab under the supervision of Professor John Businge.
 I hold an MSc in Computer Science from Makerere University, Uganda (advised by Dr. Joyce Nakatumba-Nabende and Prof. Michel R.V.
 Chaudron) and a BSc in Computer Science from Gulu University, Uganda.
-My research lies at the intersection of Empirical Software Engineering and AI for Software Engineering, with publications in venues including ASE, SCAM, MSR, AIware (co-located with FSE), the Empirical Software Engineering (EMSE) journal, and SEDE.
-I serve the research community as a Junior PC member for MSR 2026, a PC member for ESEC/FSE 2026 (Ideas, Visions, and Reflections track), and a reviewer for Springer Nature Scientific Reports, Elsevier Data in Brief, and the Journal of Advances in Information Technology.
+My research lies at the intersection of Empirical Software Engineering and Agentic AI, with publications in venues including ASE, SCAM, MSR, AIware, MSR, EMSE.
+I also serve the research community as a reviewer in several top tier software engineering conferences and journals e.g MSR, ESEC/FSE, ICSME, ISSAT, ASE, ACM TOCE, Springer Nature Scientific Reports, Elsevier Data in Brief, the Journal of Advances in Information Technology, etc.

 "And you will know the truth, and the truth will set you free." — John 8:32